cochranfilms/cochran-job-listings/README.md

 ### For Business Users

 1. **Add Job Listings**
-   - Open your Google Sheet
+   - Edit the `jobs-data.json` file
-   - Add new rows with job details
+   - Add new job objects with required details
    - Set status to "Active" for visible jobs

 2. **Monitor Applications**